Whistle Down the Wind (film)

 Whistle Down the Wind is a 1961 British crime drama film directed by Bryan Forbes and starring Hayley Mills, Bernard Lee and Alan Bates.
 It was adapted by Keith Waterhouse and Willis Hall from the 1958 novel of the same name by Mary Hayley Bell (Mills's mother).

-In 2005, the British Film Institute included Whistle Down the Wind in a compiled list of the fifty films that children should see by the age of fourteen.
+In 2005, the Guardian included Whistle Down the Wind in a list of the fifty best family films.

 Plot

-Three Lancashire farm children discover Arthur Blakey, a bearded fugitive hiding in their barn and mistake him for Jesus Christ.
+Three Lancashire farm children discover Arthur Blakey, a bearded fugitive hiding in their barn, and mistake him for Jesus Christ.
 They come to this conclusion because of their Sunday School stories and Blakey's shocked exclamation of "Jesus Christ!" when Kathy Bostock, the eldest child, accidentally discovers him.
 In Sunday School the children quiz their teacher and become even more convinced in their belief.

 The story spreads to the other children and ten visit Blakey in the barn.
 While he sits in the hay in a Bethlehem-type setting, they bring him gifts and kneel as they present them.
 They ask for a story, wanting a Bible story, but he reads to them from a newspaper.
 When two adults appear, the children have to leave, and Blakey has to hide in the hay.
 He asks why they are helping and Kathy says "because we love you" and hands him a folded Bible picture of Jesus.

 In a playground, one boy, Jackie Greenwood, gets bullied for saying he has seen Jesus.
 The children watch in dismay as Jackie eventually renounces his statement.
 When Kathy says she has seen him, the bully Raymond slaps her face.

 Blakey – initially confused about why the three Bostock children are eager to protect him from adult discovery – makes no attempt to correct their mistake, especially when he discovers Kathy is determined to keep him hidden from the local police, despite the posters circulating in the nearby town that reveal he is wanted for murder.